cvenour/action-items-classifiers/README.md

 For more information about the work here, see: https://www.youtube.com/watch?v=Oa9NZULXYdg&list=PLDZq-P7JWYyzzziWMkPlxPOH2-M0rsJGa&index=21

-Of these 5 classifiers, the fastai Language Model with classifier on top yields the best results:<br>
+Of the 5 classifiers appearing in this repository, the fastai Language Model with classifier on top yields the best results:<br>
 **88.3% precision** <br>
 **90.7% recall** <br>